mozilla/addon-sdk/static-files/md/dev-guide/programs.md

 The test.xpi file can be found in the directory in which you ran the command.

-### Checking the Package ###

-If you'd like to test the packaged program before distributing it, you can run it from the shell with:

-    mozrunner -a test.xpi

-Or you can install it from the Firefox Add-ons Manager itself, as you would when testing a traditional add-on.

-Running your program as described in the `Running It` section uses the same process as packaging it as a .xpi, so this step is optional.

 ### Distributing It ###

 To distribute your program, you can upload it to